emberjs/rfcs/text/0939-import-glob.md

 Features from Vite's implementation that I didn't incorporate because I don't want to sign us up to reimplement them in every build system:

  - absolute imports, starting with `/`.
 This is not a well-defined concept in today's Ember apps because they do not have a single directory representing the app's web root.
- - eager mode, so that you gain synchronous access to the matching modules
  - `as: 'raw'` which gives you the raw source code of matching files
  - `as: 'url'` which gives you URLs to the matching files
  - named imports mode, which allows you to ask for specific names instead of whole modules